mss-collect/.github/profile/README.md

 ## Naming conventions

-There is no exact definition about using tools or extensions We see multiple (inconsistent) scenarios)
+There is no exact definition about using tools or extensions.
+We see multiple (inconsistent) scenarios).

 - tools as global tools
 - tools as libraries used in project runtime code
 - tools as libraries used in project test code